TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 4/Numbers 4.24.md

 ---

-This is the service of the families of the Gershonites, in serving and in bearing burdens:
+"This is the service of the families of the Gershonites, in serving and in bearing burdens: